Chervil: The Delicate French Herb

 Is chervil safe for pets?

-In small amounts, generally safe.
+In small amounts, it’s generally safe.

 Recipe Idea